DevExpress/devextreme-demos/JSDemos/Demos/Resizable/Overview/description.md

 - [maxHeight](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#maxHeight)
 The upper height boundary.

-You can specify four types of handles: *top*, *bottom*, *left* and *right*.
-Separate handles by a space in the [handles](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#handles) property to specify which handles to display in the UI.
-Combine nearest handles (for example, "bottom left") to show corner handles.
+You can display resize handles on edges or corners.
+Use the following keywords to set up the [handles](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#handles) property: *top*, *bottom*, *left* and *right*.
+If you specify two adjacent sides (for example, "bottom right"), the control displays a single handle in the corner.

-The [keepAspectRatio](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#keepAspectRatio) property specifies whether to resize the Resizable's content proportionally with corner handles.
-If you need to disable propotional resize, set this property to **false**.
+The [keepAspectRatio](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#keepAspectRatio) property specifies whether a corner handle resizes content proportionally.
+If you need to allow free-form resize operations, set this property to **false**.

 Use the [area](/Documentation/ApiReference/UI_Components/dxResizable/Configuration/#area) property to enable users to resize the component within a specific area.